MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbOnline/audio-conferencing-in-office-365/see-change-and-reset-a-conference-id-assigned-to-a-user.md

 ---
-title: "See, change, and reset a conference ID assigned to a user" ms.author: tonysmit
+title: "See, change, and reset a conference ID assigned to a user in Skype for Business Online" ms.author: tonysmit
 author: tonysmit
 manager: serdars